Manage Shopify Listings

 Manage Shopify Variations

 You can post Variation Products from Sellercloud to Shopify.
 Set up the variation in Sellercloud and post the Matrix Parent.
+Shopify supports variations with up to 3 dimensions.

 • One-dimension matrix – Set an image for each of the children from the Image Manager.